Last Updated on

 3. A High Presence of Stomach Related Issues

 The consequences adults face in having a large meal are quite similar to what babies face as well.
-His stomach can feel bloated, cramps can ensue, and some babies can even have diarrhoea as a result of overfeeding.
+Their stomach can feel bloated, cramps can ensue, and some babies can even have diarrhoea as a result of overfeeding.
 Mothers can worsen it by feeding the child, even more, when he cries due to stomach pain.

 4. Reduced Activity in a Baby

-5. Inability to Sleep Throughout The Night
+5. Inability to Sleep Through the Night

 Not all babies sleep through the night, but if any behaviour seems out of the ordinary, then your baby might be at the risk of being overfed.
 The night sleep in a baby can be unbroken only if his body has quietened down and there is a low chance of him wetting his diaper.

 At times, farts in a baby can increase because you have consumed a food item that has an unintended consequence.
 But if that seems to be the case no matter what you eat, then the farting or expelled pooping is a sign that your baby’s body is reacting to being overfed.